SynecdocheNY/OUGDA-detective-game/brainstorming.md

-Piilot could be a clockwork ai kind of thing
+Pilot could be a clockwork ai kind of thing